Duality and mapping tori in Heegaard Floer homology

 They have critical values in $(2,3)$. \item $F$ has $|\ws|$ index 4 critical points, corresponding to the $|\ws|$ index 3 critical points of $f$.
 They all have critical value equal to $3$. \end{enumerate}

 We now discuss the framings of the index 2 critical points in somewhat more detail.
-Note that the exact framing of the attaching spheres of the 2-handles in $M_{1+\epsilon}\iso Y\, \#_{\ws} -Y$ (where $Y\, \#_{\ws} -Y$ denotes the manifold obtained by adding a connected sum tube near each point in $\ws$) depends on some additional data (such as a choice of gradient like vector field), however the framing of the portion of the link in $Y$ can be taken to be the mirror of the framing of the portion in $-Y$.
+Note that the exact framing of the attaching spheres of the 2-handles in $M_{1+\epsilon}\iso Y\, \#_{\ws} -Y$ (where $Y\, \#_{\ws} -Y$ denotes the manifold obtained by adding a connected sum tube near each point in $\ws$) depends on some additional data (such as a choice of gradient like vector field), however the framing of the portion of the link in $Y_{1+\epsilon}$ can be taken to be the mirror of the framing of the portion in $-Y_{1+\epsilon}$.
 Up to isotopy, a framing is uniquely determined by this property.

 \begin{rem}A handlebody decomposition of the cotrace cobordism can be obtained by turning around the above decomposition for the trace cobordism. \end{rem}